fbc101/PennCourseChromeExtension/README.md

 ![searchtab](https://github.com/fbc101/PennCourseChromeExtension/assets/157915007/bf58c519-0f86-455b-a317-15a5a161299b)

 ## Report Issues
-You can add issues on the [Issues Section](https://github.com/fbc101/PennCourseChromeExtension/issues) for any bugs, suggestions/improvements
+You can add issues on the [Issues Section](https://github.com/fbc101/PennCourseChromeExtension/issues) for any bugs, suggestions/improvements.
+You can also fill out this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSdf_Y4I294y5uPuGqQkdoYSwDDUeyvBBqTGhrBWY2N_L8ZKpw/viewform) for any feedback!

 ## Credits